Climb every mountain... or so the song goes, but it's only fun if you are feeling fit.

 Your ligaments and muscles will need to be strengthened.
 Are your muscles 'used to' moving for four to six hours a day?
 And carrying a backpack, even if it is just a day pack, makes the strain more significant.

 It would be ideal to go on a day hike at least once a week for a few months before your trip and to cover a few meters of altitude with a weighted pack on your back.
 But for most people, this is not feasible.

 Maybe you live on the flat and don't have hiking terrain right at your doorstep or simply (like most people) you just don't have the spare time.

 What about a gym membership?
-This works for some people but most of us have joined a gym with great intentions and ended up with not much willpower.
+This works for some people but most of us have joined a gym with great intentions and ended up with not much willpower to last.

 So here's some tips for the easiest way to prepare for a multi-day hike...

 The emphasis here is on regular walks; an easy way to do this is to try for the infamous 10,000 (to 20,000) steps and walk them daily.
 Maybe before work each day or during your lunch hour.
-The important thing here is every day - make it a routine and you are more likely to keep at it.
+The important thing here is every day - make it a routine and you are more likely to keep it up.

 For those who like it a little faster jogging is a great option.
 About 5 km twice a week is perfect training for your next hiking tour.
 You not only improve your endurance but also train your feet and leg muscles at the same time.

 Nordic Walking is the joint-gentle alternative to jogging and fantastic endurance training.
 A hit in Europe for many years but in New Zealand it is still little known.
 Nordic Walking strengthens your whole body by using walking poles.
 Check it out on Google.